White Marks on the Skin: What Causes them?

 - Areas that are normally out during the summer

 Tinea versicolor is a type of fungus, and as such, requires treatment.
 As we said before, it tends to be effective, so don’t worry.
-In general, the following ones are used:
+In general, these are the most common treatments:

 - Anti-fungal medication like terbinafine or miconazole for example, which are great for treating the infection.

-- Another great resource are those called selenium sulphur shampoo.
-They go great and you just apply them to the affected area at night so that they have an effect.
-Then, take a good bath in the morning to remove it.
-That easy.
+- Another great resource are those called selenium sulphur shampoos.
+You just apply them to the affected area at night so that they have an effect.
+Then, you take a good bath in the morning to remove it.
+It’s that easy.

-- If you would like, a homemade remedy that can relieve the effects a little bit is aloe vera.
+- If you’d like, a homemade remedy that may be able to help with the marks is aloe vera.
 Just apply the gel from the plant, do a small massage, and let it work for a couple of hours.
 Then, take a shower.

 - You should keep in mind that if after using these treatments for at least two weeks, you see that the marks are not going away, it’s best to see a dermatologist.

 Vitiligo is a more serious issue.
-It has the loss of a pigment as its essential origin: melanin.
-It is a problem of the immune system where there is an error, an error in which the body attacks and destroys a kind of cells: the melanocytes.
+It’s cause by the loss of melanin.
+It’s a problem of the immune system causing the body to attack and destroy the melanocytes.
 Let’s take a look at the more relevant characteristics:

 - These white marks on the skin appear anywhere on the body.
 They can be big or small and come in any shape.

-- They don’t tend to cause discomfort, pain, itchiness, or irritation.
+- White marks don’t tend to cause discomfort, pain, itchiness, or irritation.
 They appear without any symptoms, but they do tend to be noticeable.

-- In general, they tend to be frequent in people that live in humid areas.
+- Generally, they are more frequent on people who live in humid areas.

 - Sometimes these white marks can turn brown and flake slightly.
-That is when they start to bother you a little.
+That’s when they start to become annoying.

-- Unfortunately, there is no effective treatment for vitiligo.
-This autoimmune disease has a genetic component often, and does not stop this destruction of melanocytes effectively and safely.
+- Unfortunately, there’s no effective treatment for vitiligo.
+This autoimmune disease has a genetic component, which makes it hard to stop the destruction of melanocytes effectively and safely.

-- Sometimes, re-pigmentation is attempted with the use of steroids or immunomodulators, but does not always have results.
-Experts recommend using sunscreens (creams) to protect the hypo-pigmented areas from the sun’s rays.
+- Sometimes, re-pigmentation is attempted with the use of steroids or immunomodulators, but it doesn’t always have results.
+Experts recommend using sunscreens to protect the hypo-pigmented areas from the sun rays.

-- In regards to natural remedies, there are a lot of people that resort to aloe vera, for example, and turmeric bandages and mustard oil to stop them from happening.
-Obviously white marks on the skin won’t disappear, but you can notice them a little less with consistency and also take care of your skin.
+- In regards to natural remedies, there are a lot of people that resort to aloe vera, turmeric bandages and mustard oil to stop them from happening.
+Obviously, the white marks on the skin won’t disappear, but you can notice them a little less with consistency.
+Remember to take care of your skin.